adyasari/Rn_mass_balance/README.md

 -   `Rn_wat__Bqm3` – radon activity in water if available, otherwise `Rn_wat_Bqm3` will be calculated using `Rn_exch_Bqm3` and water `sal_wat` and `temp_wat__C`.
 None of `Rn_wat__Bqm3` values need to be filled in if `Rn_exch__Bqm3` are provided but one of these needs to be provided.
 The code checks if any `Rn_wat_Bqm3` is provided and if yes, it will only calculate radon mass balance for those rows where it is provided.
 Do not provide any numbers in `Rn_wat_Bqm3`if `Rn_exch__Bqm3` is to be used.

+-   `Rn_wat_bot__Bqm3` – radon activity in bottom estuarine water below the pycnocline in units of Bq/m3
+-   `Rn_wat_surf__Bqm3`  – radon activity in surface estuarine water above the pycnocline in units of Bq/m3

+-   `Rn_gw_surf__Bqm3`  – radon activity in groundwater representing the groundwater end-member discharging above the pycnocline in units of Bq/m3

+-   `Rn_gw_bot__Bqm3`  – radon activity in groundwater representing the groundwater end-member discharging below the pycnocline in units of Bq/m3

 -   `temp_wat__C` – water temperature in degrees Celsius

 -   `sal_wat` – coastal water salinity